 METALS-London zinc falls as higher inventories fan demand concerns

-Aug 9 (Reuters) - Zinc prices in London fell on Tuesday, as higher inventories in exchange warehouses raised concerns over demand for the metal despite prospects of disrupted supply amid an energy crisis.
+Aug 9 (Reuters) - Zinc prices in London slipped on Tuesday, as higher inventories in exchange warehouses raised concerns over tepid demand despite prospects of disrupted supply amid an energy crisis.

-Three-month zinc on the London Metal Exchange CMZN3 fell 0.7% to $3,423 a tonne, as of 0331 GMT, retreating from a six-week high scaled on Aug.
+Three-month zinc on the London Metal Exchange CMZN3 was down 0.7% at $3,420.50 a tonne, as of 0540 GMT, retreating from a six-week high scaled on Aug.
 4, when major producer Glencore GLEN.L warned of output cuts due to high power prices.

 On-warrant zinc stocks in LME warehouses MZNSTX-TOTAL rose to 40,950 tonnes, their highest since June 20 and the biggest daily jump since January 2021, with most immediately available stocks in Taiwan and Singapore warehouses, LME data showed.